How to Start a Business From Home in 8 Steps

 “Even with flexible work hours, I had never managed to get to my cross-town office before 7 a.m.
 When I started running my home-based business, I was able to start work as early as 5 a.m. which, for a morning person like me, is when I produce my most valuable work,” Sarah Anne, founder of Good Life Marketing, told Fundera.

-When it comes down to it, the statistics don’t lie.
-Plenty of people in the U.S. are working at their own home businesses and finding success in them as well.
+Plus, the SBA’s statistics tell a story—plenty of entrepreneurs in the U.S. are starting businesses from home and finding success.
 With the steps above and some advice from business owners, you too can join the millions of small business owners who tackled starting a home business.